archeofoss/2021/index.md

 - Deadline for paper submission: **30/06/2021**
 - Deadline for workshop submission: **30/06/2021**
-- Notification of acceptance of the abstracts of speeches and workshops: **01/07/2021**
+- Notification of acceptance of the abstracts of talks and workshops: **01/07/2021**
 - Registration for workshops open: **15/07/2021**
 - End of the pre-proceeding call for workshops: **01/09/2021**
 - Publishing of the official program of the conference: **07/09/2021**